 This is quite a forceful rule that makes it very clear where each file goes.
 It encourages a clean, tree-like structure, as opposed to a complex, graph-like one.

-as a warning rather than an error and let it slowly shape your structure over time.
+warning rather than an error and let it slowly shape your structure

 Even if it initially exposed a number of conflicts with the way my code was, I found this rule incredibly helpful for noticing messy structure in my code and I'd recommend you give it a go, even if it is only as a learning experience.